William Van Cleave Scholarship

 On Tuesday, April 20, 2021, the literacy world unexpectedly lost an amazing educator and great friend to many.
 William Van Cleave presented at Plain Talk About Literacy and Learning® from 2014 to 2021, with over 2,170 educators choosing to attend his sessions.
 His high level of enthusiasm, energy, and passion for working with teachers made him a highly-effective presenter.
 His interactive sessions were always filled with joy and laughter.
 William made learning fun regardless of who the student was, and the impact he had across the world is immeasurable.
 His passion was infectious, and his kindness was genuine.

-There will be 3 scholarships awarded for the next Plain Talk About Literacy and Learning® conference to be held in New Orleans on February 9 – 11, 2022.
-Scholarship funds will be used to help defray costs to attend the conference to those educators unable to attend otherwise.
+There will be 3 scholarships awarded for the 2024 Plain Talk About Literacy and Learning® Institute to be held in New Orleans on January 31st – February 2nd, 2024.
+Scholarship funds will be used to help defray the costs to attend the Institute for those educators unable to attend otherwise.
 Each scholarship awarded will cover the registration fee for Plain Talk, accommodations for 3 nights (room and tax only) at the New Orleans Hilton Riverside, and up to $500 reimbursement for travel expenses.
 Scholarships must be used for the year it is awarded and are not transferable.

 Before you Submit

-- If accepted to receive a scholarship, you will be required to confirm your attendance and register for the conference by December 31, 2021 (conference registration fee is waived).
+- If accepted to receive a scholarship, you will be required to confirm your attendance and register for the conference by December 31, 2023 (the conference registration fee is waived).

 Recipients with receive a complimentary 3-day registration to Plain Talk.